 Finding out in advance what is included in the tour, not exact items but the amount of food will help you determine if it’s worth the price.
 A more expensive tour may consist of a full meal, therefore, making it good value.
 But for those with small appetites, a tour that includes fewer stops at a lower price might be a better fit.

 Don’t base your decision purely on the number of stops or places you visit.
 Sometimes less is more.

 How many participants?

 While the maximum number of people on a tour is important, it’s also worth considering the minimum.
 It’s very disappointing to find your tour has been cancelled because the minimum has not been met.
-I like to choose tours with a minimum of 2 o 4 as these are most likely to run.
+I like to choose tours with a minimum of two or four as these are most likely to run.